isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 servers, and provides statistics concerning response times and the number of requests that are dropped.

+The tool supports scenarios, which offer certain behaviours.
 By default (basic scenario) tests are run using the full four-packet exchange sequence (DORA for DHCPv4, SARR for DHCPv6).
 An option is provided to run tests using the initial two-packet exchange (DO and SA) instead.
 It is also possible to configure ``perfdhcp`` to send DHCPv6 RENEW and RELEASE messages at a specified rate in parallel with the DHCPv6 four-way exchanges.
+By default, if there is no response received with 1 second, a response is considered lost and perfdhcp continues with other transactions.

 Second scenario is called avalanche, which is selected by ``--scenario avalanche``.
-It first sends as many Discovery or Solicit messages as request in -R option then back off mechanism is used for each simulated client until all requests are answered.
+It first sends as many Discovery or Solicit messages as request in -R option then a retransmission (with exponential back off mechanism) is used for each simulated client until all requests are answered.
 It will generate report when all clients get their addresses or when it will be manually stopped.
+This scenario attempts to replicate a case where the server is not able to handle the traffic swiftly enough.
+Real clients will assume the packet or the response was lost and will retransmit, further increasing DHCP traffic.
+This is sometimes called avalanche effect, thus the scenario name.
 Option ``-p`` is ignored in avalanche scenario.

 When running a performance test, ``perfdhcp`` will exchange packets with the server under test as fast as possible unless the ``-r`` parameter is used to